-Substance Free Option (Campbell, Dancer, Rider Halls):
+Substance Free Option (Bender, Campbell, Dancer, and Rider Halls):

-Four halls include one or more Substance Free houses.
+Three halls include one or more Substance Free houses.
 Members of the house agree that use of alcohol (at any age) will not be part of the house lifestyle.
 UNI is a smoke-free campus.

-Second Year Experience Community (Hagemann Hall):
+Second Year Experience Community/Sophomore Transformation Experience Program (Hagemann Hall):